The travelling café train: FruiTea Fukushima

 Various sets on the FruiTea Fukushima.
 (Image credit: JR East / Carissa Loh)

 It is no secret that I love high tea, and I love cakes and pastries.
 I am a firm believer of “There is always room for dessert!”
 Having ridden it four times so far, the FruiTea Fukushima has become one of my favourite Joyful Trains.
 Fruits Peaks, a local patisserie from Koriyama specializing in fruit tarts, produces seasonal tarts especially for the FruiTea Fukushima—you cannot get these from Fruits Peaks shops, only on board the train.
 From 2019, the menu was expanded, with Fruits Peaks providing the desserts for only the outbound journey, and Cocco Tree providing the desserts for the inbound journey.

-The concept of for the FruiTea Fukushima is a "travelling café", on board which you can savour uniquely crafted desserts and beverages made from local Fukushima fruit, while gazing at the scenic countryside from the train windows, and enjoying the company of your friends/family.
+The concept for the FruiTea Fukushima is a "travelling café train", on board which you can savour uniquely crafted desserts and beverages made from local Fukushima fruit, while gazing at the scenic countryside from the train windows, and enjoying the company of your friends/family.
 The menu changes up every month, letting travellers sample the best that the current season has to offer.

 Peach yoghurt tart (left) and strawberry cream tart (right).
 (Image credit: JR East / Carissa Loh)